 - You will not feel the urge to urinate

-- Urinating when you laugh, bend over, or lift something heavy
+- You urinate when you laugh, bend over, or lift something heavy

-Also known as overactive bladder incontinence, this form of incontinence is characterized by the urge to urinate, even if your bladder isn’t completely full.
+Also known as Overactive Bladder (OAB), this form of incontinence is characterized by the urge to urinate, even if your bladder isn’t full.
 A muscle called the detrusor muscle is responsible for signaling to the brain that you have to urinate.

 The causes of urge incontinence are less identifiable than those of stress incontinence.
 Urge incontinence could be caused by brain damage, which could prevent you from being able to counteract the signals sent to your brain to release your bladder.
 Similarly, if you’ve suffered from nerve damage or spine damage, these could result in an inability to stop a signal.
 A urinary infection could also cause urge incontinence and increase the urge to go, but these often go away when your infection does.